Ngum12/DRIAN---Conflict-Events---Model-Training-and-Evaluation2/README.md

    - Based on the table, **Instance 5** (with a lower learning rate of 0.0001, dropout 0.4, L2=0.0005, and early stopping) achieved the highest accuracy and F1-score.
 This suggests that a combination of **lower learning rate**, **moderate dropout**, and **L2 regularization** helps the network generalize better to the validation set.

 2. **Which Implementation Worked Better Between the ML Algorithm and Neural Network?**
    - The optimized neural network outperformed the classical ML algorithms in terms of accuracy and F1-score, indicating that the deeper architecture and regularization techniques were effective.
-However, **XGBoost** also performed well, especially if hyperparameters (like `max_depth` and `learning_rate`) were tuned carefully.
+However, **XGBoost** also performed well, especially if hyperparameters (like `max_depth` and `learning_rate`) tuned carefully.

 3. **Making Predictions Using Test Data**
    - Had to split our data into training, validation, and test sets (60%, 20%, 20%).
 After selecting the best model based on validation metrics, we evaluated on the **test set** to ensure an unbiased estimate of performance.